jupyter/governance/jupyter_foundation.md

 ## Decision making

 The Jupyter Foundation Governing Board follows the decision-making policies in the Jupyter Foundation charter.

-(TODO: Link)
+## Jupyter Foundation Charter

+A draft (as of July 2, 2024) of the Jupyter Foundation participation agreement, which establishes the relationship with foundation members, is [here](jupyter_foundation_participation_agreement_draft-20240702.pdf).
+The Jupyter Foundation charter is included as Exhibit B of the participation agreement.